Skip to content

 SAP_TRANSPORT: "http-streamable"

-# BTP Destination Service (reads credentials from destination config)
+# BTP Destination Service — dual-destination pattern

 # Safety: read-only, no SQL

-SAP_READ_ONLY: "true"
+SAP_ALLOW_WRITES: "true"

-SAP_BLOCK_FREE_SQL: "true"
+SAP_ALLOW_FREE_SQL: "true"

 services: